verestv/Data_Engineering/README.md

 ## 6. Database Setup

 After that we need to bring up the database.
-There is a YAML file that creates the necessary MySQL Docker image/container.
+There is a docker-compose.yml file that creates the necessary MySQL Docker image/container.

 ## 7. Copying CSV Files into Docker